 Family historians in Scotland enjoy many advantages over genealogists elsewhere.
-Some of these can be put down to the Celts' particular interest in their ancestors - which has resulted in so many of our surnames being patronymic in origin; i.e. those beginning with Mac/Mc meaning "Son" or Nic/Nc for "Daughter".
+Some of these can be put down to the Celts' particular interest in their ancestors - which has resulted in so many of our surnames being patronymic in origin (i.e. those beginning with "Mac/Mc" meaning "Son of").
 Examples are the extra information to be found on our Statutory Certificates of Birth (date and place of parents' marriage), Death (names of deceased's parents), and Marriage (names of both parents of the parties being wed), and the retention of wives' maiden surnames on most records and gravestones.
-Others advantages however are simply the result of a small population and the early centralisation of our basic records (OPRs, Statutory BMDs, and Censuses) which has allowed them to be indexed, filmed, and now digitised, ahead of most other countries - and, with the advent of the internet, made available to Scots descendants all over the world via the website Scotland's People.
+Others advantages however are simply the result of a small population and the early centralisation of our basic records (OPRs, Statutory BMDs, and Censuses) which has allowed them to be indexed, filmed, and now digitised, ahead of most other countries - and, with the advent of the internet, made available to Scots descendants all over the world via the Scotland's People Website.

-Scotland's People not only gives access to the records held by the General Register Office for Scotland [GROS] but also to much of the most important genealogical material held by the National Archives of Scotland [NAS]; particularly wills, testaments, and inventories.
-The records supplied by these government bodies are supplemented by the work of a network of genealogical and family history societies who are cataloguing burial grounds around the country and recording the Monumental Inscriptions [MIs] found within them.
+Scotland's People not only gives access to all the records held by the General Register Office for Scotland [GROS] but also to much of the most important genealogical material held by the National Archives of Scotland [NAS] - particularly wills, testaments, and inventories - and the records supplied by these government bodies are supplemented by the work of a network of genealogical and family history societies who are cataloguing burial grounds around the country and recording the Monumental Inscriptions [MIs] found within them.
 The Scottish Association of Family History Societies [SAFHS] have published the nationwide list of burial grounds, and copies of locally recorded MIs are available in Edinburgh at GROS, the National Library of Scotland [NLS], and the Library of the Scottish Genealogy Society [SGS] - which also holds an extensive collection of family and clan histories from all over Scotland.

 Since there are many good books providing basic instructions on researching Scottish ancestors (see below) it's only necessary here to emphasise certain points that experience show to be particularly useful - especially for the descendants of Scots emigrants seeking their roots back in the old country.